-Having been born in the Mid-West, I particularly love the trees that grow and thrive in the north and this filled my eyes with beauty that I also attempted to partially capture on film.
-Of course there is nothing like being there, smelling the clean forested air and hearing the rustling of the leaves.
+Having been born in the midwest I particularly love the trees that grow and thrive in the north.
+This filled my eyes with beauty that I also attempted to partially capture on film.
+Of course there is nothing like being there and smelling the clean forested air and hearing the rustling of the leaves.
 I heartily drank in the sights of these areas.

-There is a 5.5 mile ( 8.8 kilometer) trail for people who want to exercise by walking, running, biking or roller bladeing all along the perimeter and seawall of the park.
+There is a 5.5 mile (8.8 kilometer) trail for people who want to exercise by walking, running, biking or roller blading all along the perimeter and seawall of the park.
 We saw countless people using it.
 What an absolutely gorgeous place to get one's daily exercise!

 - Three beaches are provided in Stanley Park for swimming.